shanaor/backhand_library_project/readme.md

 16. And Reset Data to 5 automatic customers and books

 ### <u>additional features in the script</u>
-I organized it by sections using comment command and I used a log file to log every action reponse to the frontend requests. <br>
+I organized it by sections using comment command and I used a log file to log every action response to the frontend requests. <br>
-I made comments as detailed as possible when in the begining I explain every line and later when its repetitive I added less comments assuming the pattern is already recognized. <br>
+I made comments as detailed as possible when in the beginning I explain every line and later when its repetitive I added less comments assuming the pattern is already recognized. <br>

 Some of the SQLAlchemy commands are the new style of writing that is entering slowly in Use - The: **db.session.{command}(table class, requested variable)** <br> So please be aware and not confused.